Sepp Straka Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Straka has played The Sentry once recently (in 2023), posting a score of -16 and finishing 21st.
+- Straka has entered The Sentry once of late, in 2023.
+He finished 21st, posting a score of -16.

 Straka's Recent Performances

-- He has an average score relative to par of -6 in his last five appearances.
+- He has finished with an average score of -6 those four times he's made the cut.

-- In terms of driving distance, Sepp Straka has averaged 307.0 yards in his past five starts.
+- Off the tee, Sepp Straka has averaged 307.0 yards in his past five tournaments.

 Straka's Advanced Stats and Rankings